Beautiful Bere Island

 Bere Island Conservation Plan

-The Bere Island Conservation Plan was launched twenty years ago this year in 2003 and serves as a blueprint to protect the island’s archaeological, built and cultural heritage and its landscape and marine environment.
+The Bere Island Conservation Plan was launched in 2003 and serves as a blueprint to protect the island’s archaeological, built and cultural heritage and its landscape and marine environment.

-The Conservation Plan was put together with help The Heritage Council and Cork County Council.
+The Conservation Plan was put together with support from The Heritage Council and Cork County Council.

-The 2023 workplan of actions for The Conservation Plan is funded by The Heritage Council’s Heritage Capacity Fund 2023.
+The 2024 workplan of actions for The Conservation Plan is funded by The Heritage Council’s Heritage Organisations Support Fund 2024.

 For more information on the Bere Island Conservation Plan and its many achievements please click here